MelodyHSong/MHS-CodeSnippets/VRChat/_Scripts/Standalone/readme.md

 ## ☆ Standalone Scripts ☆

-> *What do we call a lonely script? - MelodyHSong*
+> "What do we call a lonely script?"

 ### **Overview**